denten-books/plain-text/2-device.md

-Humanity, according to Moreno, faces two major threats: first embodied in the aggression from other human beings, and second, in the aggression of robots or, what Moreno alternatively called the "cultural conserve" and the "zootechnical animal" [@moreno_who_1953, 237].
+Humanity, according to Moreno, faces two major threats: first embodied in the aggression from other human beings, and second, in the aggression of robots or what Moreno alternatively called the "cultural conserve" and the "zootechnical animal" [@moreno_who_1953, 237].
 Robots for Moreno encompass all devices, social structures, and products of the mind that diminish creativity.
 With time, "technical devices" and the "methods in the making of cultural